 Two mechanisms apply.
 The first one is an ex-ante mechanism and refers to the schedule of unloading.
 If LNG volumes scheduled for the month M+2 are lower than the shipper's capacity rights, the LSO has to offer the non-nominated capacity to the market.
-Shippers are levied with charges in case a program mismatch exceeds a defined tolerance, in order to provide incentives to provide schedules as accurately as possible.
+Shippers are levied with charges in case program mismatch exceed a defined tolerance, in order to provide incentives to provide schedules as correct as possible.

 A second mechanism, recently reformed, is ex-post and refers to the annual use of the capacity that was granted for contracts longer than one year.
-If the shipper fails, apart from reasons of force majeure, to deliver at least 90% of the LNG contracted volumes, it is then obliged to give back the amount of the unused capacity to the LSO, who then offers it onto the market within the OSP to allocate annual and multi-annual capacity.
+If the shipper fails, apart from force majeure reasons, to deliver at least 90%16 of the LNG contracted volumes, it is then obliged to give back the amount of the unused capacity to the LSO, who then offers it in the market within the OSP to allocate annual and multi-annual capacity.
 This released capacity is allocated after the previously available capacity and if no-one buys it, it goes back to the primary shipper.
 This mechanism has been applied twice but the released capacity was not allocated because there was still primary unasked available capacity.
 In consequence, shippers are not entitled to directly sell the capacity they do not use, as this is done by the LSOs.
 In case the released capacity is allocated to other shippers, the primary user is not obliged to pay any charge.

-The first mechanism applies to both regulated and exempt capacity.
-The second one applies only to regulated capacity (even in the partially exempt terminals).
-A similar expost mechanism applies for the exempt capacity which is defined by the Ministry.
+The first mechanism applies to both regulated and exempted capacity.
+The second one applies only to regulated capacity (even in the partially exempted terminals).
+For the exempted capacity applies a similar ex-post mechanism defined by the Ministry.

-LSOs have to offer all the capacity of the terminal that is available each month, after taking into account the unloading schedule defined at the end of the previous month, after considering possible capacity freed up because of the cancellation of cargoes, delays or advances.
+LSOs have to offer all the capacity of the terminal that is available each month, after taking into account the unloading schedule defined at the end of the previous month, after considering possible capacity freed up because the cancellation of cargoes, delays or advances.
 The spot capacity is offered with reference to the maximum LNG volume that can be accepted and the relevant date of unloading.
 LSOs define a deadline for submitting requests.

-In case of congestion, spot capacity is allocated to the shipper that delivers the LNG volumes nearest to the offered capacity.
-If the deadline expires without any request, the spot capacity is then allocated on an FCFS basis.
+In case of congestion spot capacity is allocated to the shipper that delivers the LNG volumes nearest to the capacity offered.
+If the deadline expires without any request, the spot capacity is then allocated on a FCFS basis.

 Terminal Storage capacity m3 Emission capacity bcm/year Number of active shippers Available primary capacity to contract?
-Regasifica tion use ratio (% 2010) Services offered Applied CAM Applied CMP Panigaglia 100.000 2,5 6 Yes 75% Continuous and spot.
-Both bundled, including Priority of access according to contract parameters and different priorities established.
-Ex -ante UIOLI non nominated capacity, starting from M-2 schedules, is Rovigo 250.000 8 4 Yes 79% unloading, storage and regasificatio n Spot capacity is offered in OSP.
-Priority is given to the users whose request is nearest to the offered capacity.
-If OSP deadlines expires in vain, FCFS applies automatically offered by the LSO to the market Ex-post UIOLI
+Regasifica tion use ratio (% 2008) Services offered Applied CAM Applied CMP Panigaglia 100.000 3,6 5 Yes 40% Continuous and spot.
+Both bundled, Priority of access according to contract Ex -ante UIOLI non nominated capacity, starting from M-